HTTP-RPC/Kilo/README.md

     * `RequestMethod` - annotation that associates an HTTP verb with a service method
     * `RequestParameter` - annotation that associates a custom request parameter name with a method argument
     * `ResourcePath` - annotation that associates a resource path with a service method
+    * `Response` - annotation that associates a response description with a service method
     * `JSONEncoder` - class that serializes an object hierarchy to JSON
     * `JSONDecoder` - class that deserializes an object hierarchy from JSON
     * `CSVEncoder` - class that serializes an iterable sequence of values to CSV